- The download is available at Atarimania (for both hard drive and floppy).

 Hibernated 1: This Place is Death is a sci-fi text adventure by Stefan Vogt and released for a variety of different platforms along with our beautiful Atari ST. We are Olivia Lund onboard the intergalactic spaceship, Polaris-7 who has awoken from stasis.
 The ship appears abandoned and has been caught by an alien tractor beam.

-You know, text adventures aren't often my cuppa tea - the brain needs to be fed visual wonders before I wander off dazed...
-But, I have gotta say, I've really enjoyed myself with this rather splendid adventure which has a fantastic sense of humour.
-The parser is easy to use with a two-word command system using Examine, Get, Open, Search, Move, etc. There are also shortcuts: I for Inventory and R to re-describe the current location.
+Text adventures aren't often my cuppa tea - my brain needs to be fed visual wonders otherwise, it wanders.
+But, I've enjoyed myself with this rather splendid adventure with its fantastic sense of humour.
+The parser is easy to use with a two-word command system using Examine, Get, Open, Search, Move, etc. There are shortcuts: I for Inventory and R to re-describe the current location.
 Medium resolution is supported but oddly not monochrome...
 The docs advised making a map and that is a very good idea!!

-Hibernated 1 is possibly the first of a new trilogy that can be downloaded and bought right now.
-Name your own price - which I think is a wonderful idea - thus play before you pay.
-Are any text adventurers lurking out there?
+Hibernated 1 is possibly the first of a new trilogy that can be downloaded and bought.
+Name your own price - which is a wonderful idea - thus play before you pay.
+Are any interested adventurers lurking?

 Wednesday, June 20, 2018